-This line item will fund the Help Me Grow Home Visiting Program.
-The line item will be used to distribute funds in the form of agreements, contracts, grants, or subsidies, to counties to implement the program.
+This line item funds the Help Me Grow Home Visiting Program.
+The line item is used to distribute funds in the form of agreements, contracts, grants, or subsidies, to counties to implement the program.
 Additionally, the appropriation item may be used in conjunction with other early childhood funds and services to promote the optimal development of young children and family centered programs and services that acknowledge and support the social, emotional, cognitive, intellectual, and physical development of children and the vital role of families in ensuring the well-being and success of children.
-FY 2023 estimated expenditures are \$41,393,299, which is currently under ODH's GRF line item 440459, Help Me Grow.
-The FY 2024 appropriation represents a 32.8% increase over FY 2023.
-The increase in proposed funding will allow for additional families to receive home visiting services.
-According to ODH, approximately 11,500 families are anticipated to be served in FY 2023, approximately 14,400 families will be served in FY 2024, and nearly 18,000 families in FY 2025.
-H.B.
-110 of the 134th General Assembly extended the maximum age that a child's family is eligible for home visiting services, from three to five years old.
+FY 2023 expenditures were \$43,572,432 under ODH's GRF line item 440459, Help Me Grow.
+The FY 2024 appropriation represents a 6.7% increase over FY 2023.